robitex/barracuda/README.md

 also possible to use `barracuda` with a Lua standalone interpreter and drawing barcode with different graphic format using media like a file.

-Internal module is structured to allow good performance and to ensure a complete user control over barcode symbol parameters.
+Internal module is structured to ensure good performance and to allow a complete user control over barcode symbol parameters :thumbsup: .

-Although development is in alpha stage, `barracuda` has a good level of correctness :thumbsup:
+Although development is in alpha stage, `barracuda` has a good level of correctness.

 # Barcode symbologies

-So far, are supported Code 39, Code 128 and EAN13 symbology.
+So far, are supported Code 39, Code 128 and EAN family symbology.
 Other 1D encoding format will be added soon to the project, then it will be the time for 2D barcode types.

 # A very simple LaTeX example